TamannaTuly/TamannaTuly/README.md

-## Experience in Quality Assurance, Test Automation, Mobile Financial Services(MFS)
+## Experienced in Quality Assurance, Test Automation, Mobile Financial Services(MFS)

 As a software quality assurance(SQA) engineer with over 4+ years of experience in the **Mobile Financial Services (MFS)**